Olympic Village COVID-19 infection bubble already 'broken,' health expert says

 The organizers and the Japanese government have insisted that it is possible to hold the Olympics safely despite the COVID-19 pandemic by implementing strict anti-virus measures.

-Brian McCloskey, a health expert advising the International Olympic Committee, said at a press conference on Monday that the athletes’ village was safe because people staying there are being tested for the virus on a regular basis.
+Brian McCloskey, a health expert advising the International Olympic Committee, said at a press conference on Monday that the athletes' village was safe because people staying there were being tested for the virus on a regular basis.

-He also said the 58 COVID-19 cases confirmed among people related to the Olympics in July, disclosed by the organizing committee by Monday, were something he had expected and perhaps lower than projected.
+He also said the 58 COVID-19 cases that had been confirmed among people related to the Olympics by Monday were something he had expected and perhaps lower than projected.

 He said he believes the games will not contribute to spreading the virus in Japan, while adding that it is impossible to predict what the infection situation will be after the Games close on Aug.
 8.